Frankfurt School Logo

 Application Division/Department Company

-Data design Optimized Generalistic
+Data design Optimized Generalist

-Data volume Gigabyte scale Terabytescale
+Data volume Gigabyte scale Terabyte scale

 Origin Task oriented Data model oriented